 Brac hiking trails

-The most interesting hiking trail is the one leading to the top of Vidova Gora (Vidova Mountain), the highest peak of the Adriatic archipelago (780 m).
+The most interesting hiking trail is the one leading to the top of Vidova Gora (Vidova Mountain), the highest peak of the Adriatic archipelago.
 There you will find the remains of an old church dedicated to Saint Vid, an ancient Slavic god.
-Also, you will be mesmerized by the most stunning view over the area, you will be able to see the Zlatni Rat beach in Bol town and other bays on the island, the nearby islands (Hvar, Vis, Korcula, Peljesac), and if the weather is clear enough you will even see the Monte Gargano in Italy, on Apenini mountain range.
+Also, you will be mesmerized by the most stunning view over the area.
+You will be able to see the Zlatni Rat beach, the nearby islands (Hvar, Vis, Korcula, Peljesac), and if the weather is clear enough you will even see the Monte Gargano in Italy, on the Apenini mountain range.

 Brac cycling trails

-Brac is a great cycling destination, with over 20 cycling trails that in total cover 1026 km which makes Brac the island with most extensive cycling surface on the Adriatic.
+Brac is a great cycling destination, with over 20 cycling trails covering a total of 1026 km.
+This makes Brac the island with the most extensive cycling surface on the Adriatic.

-These trails are grouped around four parts of the island and therefore you can find West, East, North and South trails which will lead you through the charming towns of the island, along the beaches and bays and up to the highest peak of the Adriatic islands, Vidova Gora.
+These trails are grouped around four parts of the island and therefore you can find West, East, North and South trails leading you through the charming towns of the island, along the beaches and bays and up to Vidova Gora.

-Island Brac has an interesting underwater life, with flora and fauna that were influenced by the winds and currents as well as the sunlight.
+Island Brac has an interesting underwater life, with flora and fauna influenced by the winds and currents as well as the sunlight.
 It is important to mention that the north and south shores are different, both on the mainland and in the underwater world.
-Most dive sites even include some underwater entrances to caves and grottos that are otherwise not easily reachable.
-The optimal time of year for scuba diving on Brac island is between May and October, when the sea is calmer and weather conditions good.
+Most dive sites include some underwater entrances to caves and grottos which are otherwise not easily reachable.
+The optimal time of the year for scuba diving on Brac is between May and October, when the sea is calmer and weather conditions good.

-Some of the most interesting dive sites include Lucice Cave, on the southeast side of the island which is popular because of its two underwater tunnels and a spacious chamber that gives the area the look and feel of an underwater desert; Cape Drasine which is a good location for beginners in scuba diving, located just 1 nm from Bol, where you will find the remains of a Roman mosaic and the underwater colours will leave you breathless; Golubinja Spilja, with a sandy bottom, is also located near Bol (just 1.3 nm away) and has a rich underwater life including sea bass, cuttlefish, eels and other creatures.
+Some of the most interesting diving sites include Lucice Cave, on the southeast side of the island, which is popular because of its two underwater tunnels and a spacious chamber; Cape Drasine which is good for beginners in scuba diving where you will find the remains of a Roman mosai; Golubinja Spilja, with a sandy bottom and rich underwater life including sea bass, cuttlefish, eels and other creatures.

-If you are interested in scuba diving and wish to find more info about how to book your dive and wish to check different offers and dive centers, or book your dive in advance, you can do that on the following websites, official websites of diving centers on Brac island: Big Blue Diving, Diving Dolphin and Fun Dive Club which are some of the most popular diving centers on the island.
+If you are interested in scuba diving and wish to find more info about booking, offers and dive centers – you can do that on the official websites of diving centers on Brac island: Big Blue Diving, Diving Dolphin and Fun Dive Club.

 Snorkeling, on the other hand, doesn’t require that much preparation and physical shape nor the theoretical and practical knowledge important for scuba diving.
 Snorkeling equipment can be rented at the beach or from many different rental agencies in towns/camps, or you can even buy it from the stores/stands in the main towns.

 Besides diving and snorkeling, there are other interesting water sports and activities you can partake in during your stay on Brac island.
-Zlatni Rat beach in Bol is a heaven for windsurfers so all the windsurfing enthusiasts from around the world will enjoy this special location.
+Zlatni Rat beach is a heaven for windsurfers, so all windsurfing enthusiasts from around the world will enjoy this special location.

-If you want to do something more exciting you can try parasailing, water-skiing or kitesurfing, while for those who prefer the standard activities there are numerous options to choose from: stand up paddle surfing, kayaking or canoeing, jet skiing, etc.
+If you want to do something more exciting, you can try parasailing, water-skiing or kitesurfing, while those who prefer the standard activities there are numerous options to choose from: stand up paddle surfing, kayaking or canoeing, jet skiing, etc.

 All the necessary equipment can be rented at the beach.
-However, have in mind that it is not offered on every beach, but on the bigger ones in Supetar, Bol, Sutivan etc. If you are staying in a camp, you can probably rent some of the equipment there, if the camp is located near the beach, or you will get more information from the front desk staff.
+However, bear in mind that it’s not offered on every beach, only on bigger ones in Supetar, Bol, Sutivan etc. If you are staying in camp, you can probably rent some of the equipment there.

 You can even rent a small boat and drive around the island, visit all the hidden coves and explore their beautiful beaches, but make sure you have your valid boating license with you.

-During the summer season, there are also numerous village festivals called Ribarska noć (Fishermen night) where you will have the chance to try some of the local fish on grill, listen to the local bands and party with the locals.
-These village feasts are organised all over the island, in Supetar, Bol, Sutivan, Sumartin, Pučišća, etc. so try to ask your hosts if some of those nights will be held while you are visiting the island.
+Ribarska noć (Fishermen night) is the name for one of numerous village festivals taking place during the summer season.
+There you will have the chance to try some of the local fish on grill, listen to the local bands and party with the locals.
+These village feasts are organised all over the island, so try to ask your hosts if some of those nights will be held during your stay.

-In August, there are two main festivals on the island, Brac Film Festival (as a part of Supetar Summer Festival) and Voi’sa Urban music festival on the famous Acapulco beach in Supetar.
+Brac Film Festival (part of Supetar Summer Festival) and Voi’sa Urban music festival are two main festivals on the island taking place in August.
 Here you can find something for everybody, from funk, soul, dub, disco and house music to reggae and latin rhythms.

-To round up the season, there is the International Brac Summer Carnival at the beginning of September, held in Supetar, so go crazy and enjoy a day in this unique masquerade event.
+International Brac Summer Carnival is there to round up the season, taking place in at the beginning of September.
+It is held in Supetar, so go crazy and enjoy a day in this unique masquerade event.

 There are also numerous restaurants around the island and you can always eat outside.
-As for the local food, you should definitely try some of the fish specialties, like grilled fish or scampi, “black” risotto with squids, octopus with potatoes baked under the lid on an open fire… Dalmatian cuisine is a Mediterranean style cuisine which is similar to the Italian one, so you will find a lot of olive oil and herbs like rosemary and sage, garlic and tomatoes in almost every sauce, a lot of vegetables and fruit, etc.
+As for the local food, you should definitely try some of the fish specialties, like grilled fish or scampi, “black” risotto with squids, octopus with potatoes baked under the lid on an open fire… Dalmatian cuisine is a Mediterranean style cuisine, similar to the Italian, so you will find a lot of olive oil and herbs like rosemary and sage, garlic and tomatoes in almost every sauce, a lot of vegetables and fruit, etc.

 If you are not that keen on fish, you can always try some delicious meat dishes, and Brac island is known for its various lamb specialties: you can try roasted lamb with potatoes and rosemary, Vitalac – lamb intestines on skewers wrapped in lamb sheath, Butalac – stuffed lamb’s leg rubbed down with scented grass and splashed with wine or prosecco, lamb stew, etc. There is of course the homemade prosciutto served with fresh local cottage cheese and olives, and you can always find some grilled steak with fresh vegetables, or some typical pasta dishes.

-The official currency in Croatia is Kuna and it is generally required to have local currency on you when travelling around the country but in all the larger tourist places on the coast and on the islands it is sometimes acceptable to pay with euros or credit cards.
-However, to be on the safe side, we recommend having Kuna in cash on you, because not all the restaurants and bars accept credit cards.
-While in larger supermarkets and pharmacies you can use credit cards, it is generally impossible to use them in bakeries or family-owned mini markets, at newspaper stands etc.
+The official currency in Croatia is Kuna and it is generally required to have local currency on you when travelling around the country.
+However, in all the larger tourist places on the coast and on the islands it is sometimes acceptable to pay with euros or credit cards.
+To be on the safe side, we recommend having Kuna in cash on you, because not all restaurants and bars accept credit cards.
+Also, it’s generally not possible to use credit cards in bakeries or family-owned mini markets, at newspaper stands etc.

 In case you need a bank or an exchange office, or you wish to withdraw some money from an ATM, you can find them in the main towns on the island: in Supetar, Bol and Milna.
-Also, there are some ATMs in Sumartin (in the ferry port) and one in Postira town and one in Povlja village.
-There are some post offices where you can exchange money, also located in the three main towns – Supetar, Bol and Milna.
+Also, there are some ATMs in Sumartin (in the ferry port) plus one in Postira town and one in Povlja village.
+There are some post offices where you can exchange money, also located in the three main towns.
 In case you are not able to reach one of those banks, you could try to exchange some money at the hotel you are staying in.